-To protect your smart investment, after you set up and register the computer, we recommend the following steps:
+To get the most out of your smart investment, after you set up and register the computer, we recommend the following steps:

-- Take a minute to browse the printed Windows 8 Basics guide to explore the new Windows® features. - TIP: To quickly return to the computer Start screen from an open app or the Windows desktop, press the Windows logo key on your keyboard.
-Pressing the Windows logo key again will return you to the previous screen. - If you haven't already done so, connect to a wired or wireless network.
-See details in Connecting to a network on page 16. - Become familiar with the computer hardware and software.
-Go to Getting to know your computer on page 3 and Enjoying entertainment features on page 21 for information. - Update or purchase antivirus software.
-Learn more at Using antivirus software on page 65. - Back up your hard drive by creating recovery discs or a recovery flash drive.
-See Backing up, restoring, and recovering on page 70.
+- If you haven't already done so, connect to a wired or wireless network.
+See details in Connecting to a network on page 17. - Take a minute to browse the printed Windows 8 Basics guide to explore the new Windows® 8 features.

+- TIP: To quickly return to the computer Start screen from an open app or the Windows desktop, press the Windows key again will return you to the previous screen.

+- Become familiar with the computer hardware and software.
+For more information, see Getting to know your computer on page 4 and Enjoying entertainment features on page 23 for information. - Update or purchase antivirus software.
+Learn more at Using antivirus software on page 72. - Back up your hard drive by creating recovery discs or a recovery flash drive.
+See Backing up, restoring, and recovering on page 78.